maduce/defcad-repo/Rifles/WarFairy_Charon_V0.2B-Sharilivan/README.md

 #### Example:

-"Filename" - start face to end face
+"Filename" - start face to end face.

 Start face dictates that the face should be against the print bed, with the end face being the last layer printed.
-Back refers to Butt end, front refers to muzzle end
+Back refers to Butt end, front refers to muzzle end.

 These are all suggestions.
 Anything is possible with different machines, settings and support materials.
 Experiment and let me know what works best for you.